Arisiar/YOLOv3_Tensorflow/README.md

 # YOLOv3_Tensorflow

-A simple tenssorflow implement for yolov3.
+A simple tensorflow implement for yolov3.
 (you can get the weight in the releases)

 For more: